roomorama/concierge/README.md

 supplier on Concierge.
 Before starting, it is highly recommended to read the [project goals](https://github.com/roomorama/concierge/wiki/Concierge-Service-Goals).

+### Authentication

+By default, every request sent to Concierge is validated to make sure it comes from a Roomorama webhook.
+That is done by checking if the `Content-Signature` HTTP header, which must be present on every request, matches the given payload when signed with a Roomorama secret.

+Authentication is handled by the `API::Middlewares::Authentication` Rack middleware.

+If you wish to test Concierge's API locally, either:

+* Use `curl` or a browser extension that allows you to set HTTP request headers and set them properly.

+* Comment out the middleware inclusion on `apps/api/config/application.rb`.
+If you follow this method, remember not to commit this change.

+Note that the purpose of checking things out in a browser or `curl` is to make sure things work on an integration level.
+If you wish to test the behaviour of a controller during the development process, specs are the right tool for it.

 ### Quoting bookings

 To add the capability of quoting a booking for a new supplier, create a new controller